-The Board and each committee conduct an annual self-evaluation of its performance.
-In addition, the Governance Committee conducts a formal annual assessment of the performance of each incumbent director in advance of its recommendation of a slate of director nominees for approval by the Board.
+The Board and each committee conducts an annual self-evaluation of its respective performance.
+In addition, the Governance Committee conducts a formal annual assessment of each incumbent director in advance of its recommendation of a slate of director nominees for approval by the Board.
 The Governance Committee oversees the design and implementation of the self-evaluation process for the Board, each committee and individual directors.
-As part of the annual review and nomination process, each director engages in a robust peer review of each other director, which provides for the opportunity to rate the other directors' performance and suitability for service in a variety of areas, provide tailored comments regarding other directors, and recommend whether each other director should be nominated for re-election and, if applicable, continue in positions of committee service or leadership.
+As part of the annual review and nomination process, each director participates in a peer review of each other director, which provides for the opportunity to engage with Board leadership regarding the other directors' contributions to the Board.